 For reference, the parameters for the Stretch Dex Wrist (which can be overridden in the user YAML) can be seen in params.py.

 The Dex Wrist can be controlled via ROS as well, as shown in the keyboard teleoperation code.
 To test the interface:

-You can type 'q' then Ctrl-C to exit when done.
+You can use Ctrl-C to exit when done.
 The menu interface is: